khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 ## Syntax vs Semantics
 ### Syntax
+Define how statements are form in a language.
+Made up of:
+    - _**lexical rules**_: define the alphabet of the language and how these characters are combined to form valid words.
+    - _**syntax rules**_: define how valid words ar combined to form valid statements.
 - The _form_ or _structure_ of the expressions, statements, and program units.
 - Context free grammars
 - Regular expressions
 eg: Traffic Light: green(bottom);yellow;red

 ### Semantics
+Defines the meaning of a program.
+Two ways of formally specifying the sematics of a language:
+    - **Axiomatic Semantics**: defines the execution of a program in terms of a state machine
+    - **Denotational Semantics**: specifies each language statement in terms of mathematical objects.

 - The meaning of the expressions, statements and program units.
 - Interpreter
 - Compiler